 · New England Wildlife Center is the only comprehensive wildlife hospital in the metro-Boston area that provides care for sick, injured and orphaned wild animals.
 We treat 225 different species a year.
 It is our philosophy that every animal deserves care and that no species in more important than another.

-· Since our inception, our veterinary team has treated approximately wildlife, provided education to about children and reconnected countless numbers of people to wildlife, the environment and each other.
+· Since our inception, our veterinary team has treated over 100,000 wildlife, provided education to tens of thousands of children and reconnected countless numbers of people to wildlife, the environment and each other.

 · The Center’s work has been lauded locally and nationally in print, on television and on the Internet.
-For example, the Center’s work has been recognized in the national Chronicle for Philanthropy, the Today Show, WCVB-TV magazine show – Chronicle, the Boston Globe, the Patriot Ledger, South Shore Living Magazine, the Yawkey Foundation’s Annual Report,
+For example, the Center’s work has been recognized in the national Chronicle for Philanthropy, the Today Show, WCVB-TV magazine show – Chronicle, the Boston Globe, the Patriot Ledger, South Shore Living Magazine and the Yawkey Foundation’s Annual Report.

 · The Center was chosen by the Massachusetts State Legislature as one of the top 1,000 places to visit in Massachusetts.